zhubao315/learn-agentic-ai/15_autogen_microsoft/06_design_patterns/teams_impl.md

-# Agentic AI Design Patterns with Teams Implementation
+# Anthropic Agentic AI Design Patterns with AutoGenTeams Implementation

 AutoGen’s team constructs—like the SelectorGroupChat and RoundRobinGroupChat—are designed to coordinate multi‑agent interactions, making them especially well‑suited to implementing several of Anthropic’s design patterns.
 In particular, teams are a natural fit for: